utkuturk/oldwebsite/index.md

   align="right"
 %}

-I am a first year Ph.D. student in [linguistics][umdling] at University of Maryland, working mainly with [Colin Phillips][colin] and [Ellen Lau][ellen].
+I am a second year Ph.D. student in [linguistics][umdling] at University of Maryland, working mainly with [Colin Phillips][colin] and [Ellen Lau][ellen].
 I am mostly interested in morpho-syntax and psycholinguistics.
 I am currently working on (i) morphological planning, i.e., when and how morphemes are planned in sentence production and (ii) neural representations of generics/kind NPs.

 <!-- I am especially interested in why morpho-syntactic manipulations have irregular effects in various languages. -->